zapo/buildkite-helm-charts/README.md

-# Buildkite Helm Charts Repository
+# Buildkite Charts for Helm/Kubernetes

 A Buildkite Agent Charts repository for [Helm](https://helm.sh) (the package manager for [Kubernetes](http://kubernetes.io)).
-In these charts are a replication controller for starting and scaling your build agents, and secrets support for your Buildkite Agent token and SSH private key files.

 ## Available Charts

-* [buildkite/buildkite-agent](buildkite-agent) - a simple replication controller for starting agents
+* [buildkite-agent](buildkite-agent) - a simple replication controller for starting agents
-* [buildkite/buildkite-agent-private-git](buildkite-agent-private-git) - a replication controller and secrets with a private SSH key, allowing the agent to run builds from private repositories
+* [buildkite-agent-private-git](buildkite-agent-private-git) - a replication controller and secrets with a private SSH key, allowing the agent to run builds from private repositories

 ## Getting Started